MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 ## Configure on-premises DNS forwarding

 Your on-premises Kubernetes clusters need to be able to resolve the private link DNS records to the private endpoint IP addresses.
-How you configure this depends on whether you are using Azure private DNS zones to maintain DNS records or using your own DNS server on-premises, along with how many clusters you are configuring.
+Configuration steps vary depending on whether you use Azure private DNS zones to maintain DNS records, or your own DNS server on-premises.

 ### DNS configuration using Azure-integrated private DNS zones